robertmryan/download-manager/README.md

 ##### Instance Methods

 - The `initWithDelegate:` method creates the `DownloadManager` object; and
-- The `addDownloadWithFilename:URL:` method adds a download to the list of downloads.
+- The `addDownloadWithFilename:URL:` method queue a download and if possible, initiates that download.
+- The `cancelAll` method cancels all downloads, both those in progress and those queued to be processed.

 ##### Properties